Atrial fibrillation (AF) programme

 - Save 210 lives and avoid around £7m in costs

 - Avoid the associated distress and disabilities caused by strokes

-A London-wide partnership of the three London Academic Health Science Networks, the London Clinical Networks and AF charities is working to tackle AF issues through better detection and treatment using evidence-based interventions.
-This includes the creation of the Atrial Fibrillation Toolkit; an online interactive resource, which includes examples of best practice under three themes: DETECT, PROTECT and PERFECT.
-Containing case studies and exclusive resources, the toolkit includes:
+A London-wide collaborative partnership of the three Academic Health Science Networks, the London Clinical Networks and AF charities was created in 2016 to tackle AF issues through better detection and treatment options, using evidence-based interventions.

 It was developed to:

 - Identify gaps in evidence and resolve these through appropriate registries and research development

 - Provide guidance on opportunistic screening of intermittent AF in the over 65s through consensus of UCLPartners clinicians while additional evidence is growing.